TCCPP/wheatley/wiki_articles/overload_equality.md

 # Overloading the Equality Comparison Operator

-The equality comparison operator returns `true` iff one object is equal to another.
+The equality comparison operator returns `true` if one object is equal to another.
 Defining this operator makes a type *[EqualityComparable][1]*

 [1]: https://en.cppreference.com/w/cpp/named_req/EqualityComparable